shiyam-ganesh/music-genre-classification/README.md

 # music-genre-classification
-Music Genre Classification using Audio
+Music Genre Classification using Audio:
 Check it out at: https://music-genre-classification-shiyam.streamlit.app/

 We have used the GTZAN dataset.